jacksheehy15/pcme-project/README.md

 [Back to Top](#table-of-contents)

 ##### Side Note
-- I encountered an Issue with my Google Map, where the marker content woild stay on the 1 marker, and also would not close.
-I worked on this for a while with a tutor, and we worked on it for a while but I could not figure out where the problem was.
-I came to terms with it, and due to the time I had left I wouldnt have been able to keep working on itso unfortunately I had to go on without it.
+- I know there is quite a lack of testing, and quite a lack of my own personal touch but this project was extremeely challenging mentally and psysicaly.
+Imposter Syndrome got the better of me most days which is not ideal but I still managed to get it done.

 ## Disclaimer

 This project was created for educational use only.
-It has been part of studying at the Code Institute as part of their Full Stack Web Developer
+It has been part of studying at the Code Institute as part of their Full Stack Software Developer
-Course.--
+Course.